1.5 Hours / 1.5 CEs

 • Intended Audience

-This training is designed for professionals in mental health, criminal justice, and victim support who seek comprehensive knowledge and practical skills in using the HCR-20 Version 3 for violence risk assessment and management.
-The program covers structured professional judgment approaches and is suitable for those working in forensic, clinical, and legal settings.
-Whether you are new to the HCR-20-V3 or looking to enhance your expertise, this training provides valuable insights for all experience levels.
+This training is intended for professionals in mental health, criminal justice, and victim support who want to gain comprehensive knowledge and practical skills in using the HCR-20 Version 3 for violence risk assessment and management.
+It is suitable for those specializing in forensic psychology, clinical risk assessment, or related areas that involve structured professional judgment in evaluating potential violence.

 • Mental health professionals (e.g., psychologists, psychiatrists, social workers)